-The IGL Winter Research Meeting 2018 is taking place on Thursday, 13 December 2018 at Nesta, in London.
+The IGL Winter Research Meeting 2018 took place on Thursday, 13 December 2018 at Nesta, in London.

-On Wednesday, 12 December 2018, ahead of the IGL Winter Research Meeting, we are organising a workshop for PhD students.
+On Wednesday, 12 December 2018, ahead of the IGL Winter Research Meeting, we organised a workshop for PhD students.
 For more information or to attend, please contact us at email@example.com

 Please scroll down to read a selection of confirmed papers.

 This opening session will give an overview of how field experiments are being used in the fields of innovation, entrepreneurship and growth.
 The session will be filled with examples that will serve to frame the rest of the day.